SkylarCastator/Python/README.md

 # Python

+Machine Learning
+  Sample code while learning different conceptual aspects of machine learning.
+Written in termal syntax.
+Pentesting
-Just a directory I can place example code for python
+  Sample code for the basics of security systems using python